PyRetri/PyRetri/docs/GETTING_STARTED.md

 - `data`: Path of the dataset for generating data json file.
 - `save_path`: Path for saving the output file.
 - `type`: Type of the dataset collecting images.
 For dataset collecting images with the same label in one directory, we use `general`.
-For oxford/paris dataset, we use `oxford`.
+For oxford dataset, we use `oxford`.
 For re-id dataset, we use `reid`.
 - `ground_truth`: Optional.
-Path of the gt information, which is necessary for generating data json file of oxford/paris dataset.
+Path of the gt information, which is necessary for generating data json file of oxford dataset.

 Examples: